Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 ## MCP

-- Host: The entity initiating the LLM request
+- **Host**: The entity initiating the LLM request
-- Client: A built-in module within a host, specifically designed for interaction with the MCP server.
+- **Client**: A built-in module within a host, specifically designed for interaction with the MCP server.
-- CLI: Command Line Interface
+- **CLI**: Command Line Interface
-- MCP Server: A dedicated server that interacts with MCP clients and provides MCP services.
+- **MCP Server**: A dedicated server that interacts with MCP clients and provides MCP services.
-- MCP protocol: The whole MCP framework
+- **MCP protocol**: The whole MCP framework

 ## Others

-- LLM: Large Language Model
+- **LLM**: Large Language Model
-- Netconf: Network Configuration Protocol
+- **Netconf**: Network Configuration Protocol
-- Restconf: RESTful Network Configuration Protocol
+- **Restconf**: RESTful Network Configuration Protocol
-- SNMP: Simple Network Management Protocol
+- **SNMP**: Simple Network Management Protocol

 # Market Demand

-In the scenario of batch management of cross-vendor network devices, a large number of devices from different vendors need to be uniformly managed, which can lead to the following issues:
+In the scenario of cross-vendor network equipment batch management, a large number of devices from different vendors need to be uniformly managed, which can lead to the following issues:

 ## Inconsistent YANG Model Support